 I had a clean slate for mixing later—all with no hit on my computer’s performance.
 The driver stability was also solid on my system; I experienced no crashes or unexpected dropouts during long sessions with the MOTU UltraLite, which is just as important as sound quality.

-5. UltraLite Design and Daily Use
+5. Design and Daily Use

 The MOTU UltraLite-mk5 feels robust and well-constructed.
 The metal chassis and knobs have a solid, quality feel that inspires confidence for both studio use and transport.